-ArcGIS Server is designed to be scalable; it can accommodate both small and large deployments.
-When you first begin building your site, you might want to start small and install all the components on a single machine.
-As you deploy your production site, or if your site needs to handle more users, you can add more GIS servers.
-You can also integrate your site into your existing IT infrastructure by using your own enterprise web server (for example, via ArcGIS Web Adaptor), database, or enterprise identity providers.
-ArcGIS Server can also be configured to support critical business operations through the use of high availability configurations.
+ArcGIS Workflow Manager Server is scalable and accommodates both small and large deployments.
+When you first begin, you may start small and install all the components on a single machine.
+As you deploy your production site, or if your site needs to accommodate more users, you can add more Workflow Manager machines to the site.